DAEG Prep Classes for the ACT and SAT

 Which Exam Should My Child Take?

 There isn’t a simple answer to this, and if you’re unsure whether the ACT or SAT is right for your child down the road, this is a great opportunity for them to test out the waters and see what they prefer.
 Familiarizing yourself with the differences between the ACT and SAT will help you make a decision.
-One factor that may be important to you is that the SAT is going digital this spring.
+One factor that may be important to you is that the SAT is now digital.
+Beginning in April 2025, students may choose to take the ACT digitally, which will have more choice and flexibility than the paper exam.

 The New Digital SAT

-Beginning in spring 2024, the SAT is going digital.
-A number of things will change from what you may be familiar with:
+As of spring 2024, the SAT is a digital exam.
+A number of things have changed from what you may be familiar with:

-1. The digital SAT exam will be computer adaptive.
+- The digital SAT exam is computer adaptive.
 The better that students do on the first module, the harder the questions they’ll get for the second module (and harder questions will be worth more points).

-2. The test was streamlined to approximately two hours.
-The new version will have shorter reading passages (reduced from approximately 750 words to 150 words), more direct questions and only one question per passage.
+- The test has been streamlined to approximately two hours.
+The new version has shorter reading passages (reduced from approximately 750 words to 150 words), more direct questions and only one question per passage.

-3. Calculators are permitted throughout the entire exam.
-Students will also have access to a built in graphing calculator.
+- Calculators are permitted throughout the entire exam.
+Students also have access to a built in graphing calculator.

 Given these changes, middle schoolers might find the new SAT much more accessible than the versions administered in previous years.